 What you feel and see is your own creation.
 We have created a new interactive art movement.
 We are called PLEXUS.
 I am labelling it: iMytho-Compressionismî.
 This book represents, in a flat compressed version, the hopes, visions, poetry, music, dreams of hundreds of artists.
 This book represents a small scale version, a special history of four operas.
 These Co-Operas were and are the personal visions of Art History, of Francisco Goya, of Purgatory, of Mythology trance-formed into a simultaneous Tableau.
 Here, we have compressed history, re-created mythology.
 Time has speed up and there is no time left for aesthetic distance between the artist as performer and the Art Observer.
 In these simultaneous Co-Operas we have destroyed this distance, and they in turn interact, creating a new operatic form.
 We have extended the compass of vision to include the former observer as participant.
 We are user friendly.
 Use us or lose us.
 We are all independent thinker and dreamer collating our collective visions collaboratively.

 Please experience us wisely and with an open heart.
 This is open ART.

-This quote by the "insider" Leonard Horowitz, from his 1986 unpublished paper Introduction to PLEXUS: Recall 1, Passport for Purgatorio, (see his compressionist texts in Appendix E), is used by the artist as researcher to introduce the "Plexus Black Box" art process.
+This quote by the "insider" Leonard Horowitz, from his 1986 unpublished paper Introduction to the artist as researcher to introduce the "Plexus Black Box" art process.